junghan0611/spacemacs/doc/VIMUSERS.md

 ---------------------------

 Sometimes creating a layer is a bit overkill.
-Maybe you just want one package and don\'t want to maintain a whole layer.
+Maybe you just want one package and don't want to maintain a whole layer.
 Spacemacs provides a variable in the `dotspacemacs/layers` function in `.spacemacs` called `dotspacemacs-additional-packages`.
 Just add a package name to the list and it will be installed when you restart.
 Loading the package is